 Scrum can be a great introduction to the world of agile.
 It’s a lightweight framework that has few rules.
 Even so, teams can spend years trying to master scrum.
 Success can only happen if you look at scrum as part of a longer journey towards agility.
 To make working with scrum a more delightful experience, you can bring in other agile concepts such as building quality in (lean), or pair programming (extreme programming), or even limiting work in progress, a concept from kanban.
 Other agile concepts focus on a larger picture that needs to be addressed outside of transitioning teams to scrum.
 This includes incorporating agility into product management, HR policies, and leadership, to name a few.

-Any person could devote their career to learning about and mastering any of these concepts - which can make determining where to start a daunting task.
+Any person could devote their career to learning about scrum and agile, and mastering any of these concepts - which can make determining where to start a daunting task.
 The first step is to learn to articulate what scrum and agile really are outside of being a corporate buzzword thrown around but not fully understood.

 Want a refresher on the basics of scrum?
 Take the eLearning course “Introduction to Scrum”

 Get the latest resources from Scrum Alliance delivered straight to your inboxSubscribe